Lava is Mother Nature at her worst.

 Police have discovered that Fryberg texted the other teens to meet him at lunch that day.
 My neighbor Marnie Bennett agrees with me that what he did was absolutely premeditated.
 What is not understood by the general public at this time is why Fryberg was so emotionally injured that he thought the only way to solve his problems were the deaths of everyone involved in them.

 Lawmakers always give lip-service to these events and tell us all what a terrible tragedy has occurred, but they never take any action to stop these shootings.
-They are paid very well to help our society run smoothly, not sit on their hands, surfacing only in time to be re-elected.
-It is time for our nation to invest in the mental health and well-being of its youth instead of allowing these senseless acts of violence to continue.
 It is our duty as adults to care properly for our children and help them before they become as desperate as Jaylen Fryberg.

 Once the mid-term elections have concluded, Senator Barbara Mikulski of Maryland will hold the very first Senate hearings regarding the the government’s response to the Ebola outbreak.
 Scheduled for November 6th, these will be the first hearings following the diagnosis of three cases of Ebola in the Dallas.
 Ebola was the subject of hearings held last week in the House where officials from the Centers for Disease Control and Prevention testified on the subject.